supriyosantra/supriyosantra.github.io/_pages/about.md

 - theoretical modelling of excited-state processes
 - photophysical phenomena in biological and organic systems

-Currently by combining **ab initio electronic structure theory** with **model Hamiltonians** I am trying to develop a microscopic understanding of excited-state dynamics in complex molecular systems.
+Currently, I combine **ab initio electronic structure** theory with **model Hamiltonians** to develop a microscopic understanding of excited-state dynamics in complex molecular systems.